Vanlife – My dream – or Maybe not!?

 However, such places always came with extra costs that, to be honest, I hadn’t included in my budget.
 Well – there was something more home-cooked …

-Vanlife Landschaft
+Vanlife landschaft

 Conclusion after a week of vanlife